rahul442000/hello-world/README.md

 # hello-world
 hii everyone,
-rahul soni here ,i lwnt to learn more and more new thinks .hope you will enjoy my work. thankyou;
+rahul soni here ,i want to learn more and more new thinks .hope you will enjoy my work. thankyou;